 Moving Too Slow With The Industry

-One of the biggest reasons why Nokia failed was the slowness of Nokia with changing technology.
-Nokia was always famous for its hardware and didn’t pay much heed to its software lineup.
-Initially, the company overlooked technical innovation at the cost of avoiding risks associated with bringing innovation in phones.
-The business needed diversion but it was too late till Nokia realized this.
+The business needed diversion but it was too late by the time Nokia realized this.
 Instead of being amongst the early initiators, Nokia transitioned when almost every major brand had already started producing awesome phones.

 Overestimation Of Strength